 When people ask about Zumwald & Company, they’re surprised when I say it’s a 30-year experiment that’s never ended.

 Our first daughter was a newborn, so I’d taken a six-week break from my communications specialist job at Woolpert, the national architecture, engineering and geospatial firm headquartered in Ohio.

 Meanwhile, a twist:

-I’d been offered what most would call a dream job: director of media relations at the University of Dayton, a top-tier national Catholic research university.
+I’d been offered what most would call a dream job: director of media relations at the University of Dayton in Ohio, a top-tier national Catholic research university.

 I had until Monday morning to decide.

 Growing up in Cincinnati, I’d watched my parents run two businesses on the side, and as a kid participated mightily in both.
 (Some of my earliest memories were wet-mopping the stairs on Saturday mornings at the three-story apartment complex my parents owned in North College Hill.)

 So to me?
-It didn’t seem scary to turn down the UD job and set up my own shop inside our little three-bedroom ranch, baby in tow.
+It didn’t seem scary to turn down the job at the University of Dayton and set up my own shop inside our three-bedroom ranch, baby in tow.

 From there?
 The work – and the opportunities – never stopped coming.